browndw/cmu-textstat-docs/docs/labs/sets/set_02.md

 ### Create a document-feature matrix

 With our tokens object we can now create a document-feature-matrix using the `dfm()` function.
-As a reminder, a **dfm** is table with one row per document in the corpus, and one column per unique token in the corpus.
+As a reminder, a **[dfm](http://quanteda.io/reference/dfm.html)** is table with one row per document in the corpus, and one column per unique token in the corpus.
 Each cell contains a count of how many times a token shows up in that document.

 ``` r
 sc_dfm <- dfm(sc_tokens)
 ```

-Next we’ll create a **dfm** with proportionally weighted counts.
+Next we’ll create a **http://quanteda.io/reference/dfm_weight.html** with proportionally weighted counts.

 ``` r
 prop_dfm <- dfm_weight(sc_dfm, scheme = "prop")